 I feel proud of myself.
 I feel free.

-I listened to The Miseducation of Lauryn Hill on the way over.
-Specifically, the combo of “Ex-Factor” (inspiration via Drake’s “Nice For What”) and “Doo Wop” made everything very clear.
+I listened to The Miseducation of Lauryn Hill on the way to the bar, which made things clear.
 Not easy, but clear.

 Tell me, who I have to be